IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/aug/2018-08-26-escaping-orm.md

 Notice how simple it is.
 Now, there is only one way to persist the comment, and it doesn't require the in-depth knowledge of Hibernate framework.
 Moreover, this approach saves up to two database roundtrips that were previously needed to get the corresponding ticket and author objects for new comment persistence.
 And, most importantly, we paved the way for modularity in our system.
-By default each entity forms a foundation of a separate module.
-It's much easier to merge two modules than decompose already coupled mess.
+By default, each entity forms a foundation of a separate module.
+On the long run, it's much easier to merge independent modules than decomposing already coupled mess.
+If we see a natural dependency between entities required to keep our model consistent, we can represent this dependency in code, but not the other way around.

 We can add any functionality to existing modules and introduce new modules without worrying that they will affect or complicate each other.
-We can assemble the following view with 4 asynchronous/parallel calls to respective modules.
+We can assemble the following view with asynchronous/parallel calls to respective modules keeping our system resilient to individual module failure.

 ![alt text](https://bit.ly/2whmX7Z?style=centered "all modules")